The 2018 programme is now past. We will be launching the 2019 programme mid-August.

 Peter Tábori, Camden Architect's Department,

-240 dwellings were constructed, varying from one-bedroom two-person flats to six-bedroom eight-person houses.
+273 dwellings were constructed, varying from one-bedroom two-person flats to a six-bedroom eight-person house.

 The materials used were a substructure of in situ concrete; superstructure of load-bearing crosswalls; external walls of sand-coloured concrete blocks and precast concrete (mostly painted cream in 1995); all windows and joinery in stained timber.

 8 Stoneleigh Terrace was designed as a four-person, two-bedroom maisonette.
-The interior planning, mainly by Ken Adie, shares many features with other Camden estates (especially Alexandra Road, which was designed and built at the same time).
+The interior planning shares many features with other Camden estates (especially Alexandra Road, which was designed and built at the same time).

 The walls are divided into panels by storey-height doors articulated by stained-timber frames.
 Spaces can be opened into each other by means of double doors (between the hall and the living/dining area) and a sliding partition (between the kitchen and the living/dining area).

 A fully-glazed wall, with heating concealed beneath a low wooden bench, separates the L-shaped living/dining area from the terrace.
 The bedrooms are below the living area, are of equal size and open onto a courtyard.

 The internal window between the hall and the living area further dissolves the space (as well as providing borrowed light) and there is a large box room on the lower level.